Asia-Pacific Network

 FI engagement & recruitment

-Drive net-zero awareness and commitments through closing the knowledge and capability gap
+Support real economy decarbonization by closing the knowledge and capability gap

 Support net-zero implementation through capability building